 The weather in Salcombe

-While the British weather is not renowned for its predictability, average temperatures show from June to September around 19-21 degrees Celsius.
-Be sure to check the weather reports before your arrival, should you need an extra jumper, or perhaps some SPF 50 sun cream!
+While the British weather is not renowned for its predictability, average temperatures from June to September should be around 19-21 degrees Celsius.
+Be sure to check the weather reports before your arrival, in case you need an extra jumper, or perhaps some Factor 50 suncream!

-Salcombe's beaches are clean, sandy, and plentiful, so bring your flip-flops and towels, take a blissful dip in cool waters and relax in the sun.
-There are carparks at most beaches, but regular ferry boats run from the town harbour, just minutes from your Salcombe holiday home, over to the main beach (5 min) and a larger one further up the coast (15-20 min).
-It’s not free but well worth it – especially if you’re visiting with little ones.
-Don’t be afraid to find you own cove if you’re feeling more adventurous.
+There are car parks at most beaches, but regular ferry boats also run from the town harbour, just minutes from your Salcombe holiday home, over to the main beach (5 min) and a larger one further up the coast (15-20 min).
+It’s not free, but the fun boat ride is well worth it – especially if you’re visiting with little ones.
+Don’t be afraid to find your own cove if you’re feeling more adventurous!

 Overbeck’s garden and museum is an absolute must-see.
 A National Trust property, the house and gardens sit on top of the cliff face.
 Due to its warm micro-climate, it hosts fascinating semi-tropical gardens.
-Perfect for a game of hide and seek, or for avid gardeners and botanists.
-Afterwards, sit on the lawn and sample the ultimate British delight: tea with fresh scones and a generous dollop of clotted cream, while taking in the spectacular peninsula.
+It's perfect for a game of hide and seek, or for avid gardeners and botanists.
+Afterwards, sit on the lawn and sample the ultimate British delight: tea with fresh scones and a generous dollop of clotted cream, while taking in the spectacular sea view.

-Further afield, though worth every kilometer, is Greenway house and gardens.
+Further afield, but definitely worth the effort, is Greenway house and gardens.
 Another National Trust site, it was the holiday home of adored and celebrated writer, Agatha Christie.
-A fun and enchanting day out, you can find the author’s inspiration for some of her most famous work.
+Here, you can find the author’s inspiration for some of her most famous work.
 Delightful for the whole family!

 Hope Cove Beach

-Located in the South Devon Area of Outstanding Natural Beauty, Hope Cove Beach beguiles with its sea views and rock pools.
-There are charming cafes and pubs in the vicinity.
+Located in the South Devon Area of Outstanding Natural Beauty, Hope Cove Beach beguiles with its sea views and rockpools.
+There are charming cafes and pubs nearby.

 Overbecks Museum and Garden